Algebraic Cuntz-Krieger algebras: Abstract

 \section{Abstract}

-We show that $E$ is a finite graph with no sinks if and only if the Leavitt path algebra $L_R(E)$ is isomorphic to an algebraic Cuntz-Krieger algebra if and only if the $C^*$-algebra $C^*(E)$ is unital and $rank(K_0(C^*(E)))=rank(K_1(C^*(E)))$.
-When $k$ is a field and $rank(k^{\times})< \infty$, we show that the Leavitt path algebra $L_k(E)$ is isomorphic to an algebraic Cuntz-Krieger algebra if and only if $L_k(E)$ is unital and $rank(K_1(L_k(E)))=(rank(k^{\times})+1)rank(K_0(L_k(E)))$.
+We show that a directed graph $E$ is a finite graph with no sinks if and only if for each commutative unital ring $R$, the Leavitt path algebra $L_R(E)$ is isomorphic to an algebraic Cuntz-Krieger algebra if and only if the $C^*$-algebra $C^*(E)$ is unital and $rank(K_0(C^*(E)))=rank(K_1(C^*(E)))$.
+Let $k$ be a field and $k^{\times}$ be a group of units of $k$.
+When $rank(k^{\times})< \infty$, we show that the Leavitt path algebra $L_k(E)$ is isomorphic to an algebraic Cuntz-Krieger algebra if and only if $L_k(E)$ is unital and $rank(K_1(L_k(E)))=(rank(k^{\times})+1)rank(K_0(L_k(E)))$.
 We also show that any unital $k$-algebra which is Morita equivalent or stably isomorphic to an algebraic Cuntz-Krieger algebra, is isomorphic to an algebraic Cuntz-Krieger algebra.
 As a consequence, corners of algebraic Cuntz-Krieger algebras are algebraic Cuntz-Krieger algebras.